-The German Government opened a trade mission in Budapest in 1964.
 The two countries established diplomatic relations on 21 December 1973, following the Federal Republic of Germany’s accession to the United Nations.
-Hungary set down an important marker for bilateral relations on 10 September 1989 when it opened up its border with Austria for refugees from the GDR who were in Hungary.
-Germany’s then Chancellor Helmut Kohl and Foreign Minister Hans‑Dietrich Genscher promised “the country that broke the first stone out of the Berlin Wall” active support in moving closer to the European Union.
+Hungary set down an important marker for these relations on 10 September 1989 when it opened up its border with Austria for refugees from the GDR who were in Hungary.

 To mark the 30th anniversary of the opening of the border and the fall of the Berlin Wall, Federal Chancellor Angela Merkel visited Sopron in August 2019, the German and Hungarian Foreign Ministers opened the German-Hungarian Youth Forum in Berlin in September 2019, and Foreign Minister Heiko Maas visited Budapest in November 2019.
 The dialogue was continued at the meeting between Prime Minister Viktor Orbán and Federal Chancellor Angela Merkel in Berlin in February 2020 and the meeting between him and Federal Chancellor Olaf Scholz in Berlin in October 2022.
 6 February 2022 marked the 30th anniversary of the friendship treaty between Germany and Hungary.
 Minister of State Lührmann visited Hungary on 23 February 2023.